-HSCs activation is the central step during liver fibrogenesis and HSCs are known for their roles in the initiation, progression and regression of hepatic fibrosis.
+HSC activation is the central step during liver fibrogenesis, and HSCs are known for their role in the initiation, progression and regression of hepatic fibrosis.
 A recent study has shown that fibrogenic cells, including HSCs and myofibroblasts, are activated early after acute/chronic liver injury to produce ECM components[24].
 The engulfment of hepatocyte-derived apoptotic bodies formed during liver failure was shown to promote the expression of fibrogenic genes in HSCs[28].
-Moreover, Dechêne et al[29] found that ALF was accompanied by active hepatic fibrogenesis, and revealed a positive correlation between liver stiffness, hepatocyte death and HSCs activation, which suggests that fibrosis is an attempt to repair liver damage responding to ALF.
+Moreover, Dechêne et al[29] found that ALF was accompanied by active hepatic fibrogenesis and revealed a positive correlation between liver stiffness, hepatocyte death and HSC activation, which suggests that fibrosis is an attempt to repair liver damage responding to ALF.
 Besides, a decrease of liver stiffness in the remission stage of the disease was also found in these ALF patients.
-Our previous data indicated that this short-term occurrence of fibrosis during the progression stage of ALF is a potentially beneficial response by the liver, and serves as a scaffold to support the parenchyma and maintain hepatic integrity[30].
+Our previous data indicated that this short-term occurrence of fibrosis during the progression stage of ALF is a potentially beneficial response by the liver and serves as a scaffold to support the parenchyma and maintain hepatic integrity[30].
 Thus, liver fibrosis may play a protective role during ALF.

 Clinical data have revealed that patients with chronic liver disease are not sensitive to the deleterious effects of toxic compounds due to elevated levels of fibrosis: patients with long-term elevated liver enzyme levels are less sensitive to the hepatotoxicity of statins[31], and patients with chronic liver disease have shown increased tolerance to APAP compared to healthy individuals[32].
 Moreover, in experimental mouse models, Osawa et al[33] showed that mice with bile duct-ligated-induced fibrosis were more resistant to the lethal effect of Fas.
-Acute and chronic injury can both induce HSCs activation and subsequent ECM accumulation.
+Acute and chronic injury can both induce HSC activation and subsequent ECM accumulation.
 In the pathogenesis of ALF, ECM has been shown to protect hepatocytes from death through the maintenance of cell attachment and the architecture of liver tissue[30].
 However, the mechanism by which ECM participates in protecting hepatocytes from death remains complex.
 In a recent study, collagen 1, the most abundant form of collagen in both normal and pathologic livers, has been shown to increase resistance to various injurious stimuli and protect hepatocytes from apoptotic or necrotic death via activation of the ERK1/2-MAPK signaling pathway[27].
 In addition, some adaptor molecules such as the integrins, focal adhesion kinase, integrin-like kinase, PINCH and others are also likely to contribute to hepatocyte survival[34].
-Matrix metalloproteinases (MMPs) are a family of proteinases that are capable of degrading all ECM proteins.
-A recent study revealed that IL-1β induced the production of MMPs during liver failure, which provoked the collapse of sinusoids via ECM degradation, and led to parenchymal cell death and loss of liver function in response to hepatic toxins[35].
-Taken together, HSCs activation leads to hepatic fibrosis, which participates in the maintenance of cell attachment and the architecture of liver tissue, and protects hepatocytes from injurious stimuli via ECM production.
+Matrix metalloproteinases are a family of proteinases that are capable of degrading all ECM proteins.
+A recent study revealed that IL-1β induced the production of matrix metalloproteinases during liver failure, which provoked the collapse of sinusoids via ECM degradation and led to parenchymal cell death and loss of liver function in response to hepatic toxins[35].
+Taken together, HSC activation leads to hepatic fibrosis, which participates in the maintenance of cell attachment and the architecture of liver tissue and protects hepatocytes from injurious stimuli via ECM production.

 Hepatic regeneration and HSCs in ALF